oddjobz/Brython-demo/README.rst

 .. image:: pnotify.png

-The stuff the Python coder needs to worry about is in main.py and notifications.py, everything else is pretty much framework static framework and support libraries.
+The stuff the Python coder needs to worry about is in main.py and notifications.py, everything else is pretty much static framework and support libraries.